 (7) We are pleased to receive papers from all regions of the world where English is not the native language.
-Please ensure that your paper is well presented in logic and good English.
+Please ensure that your paper is well presented in a logic and good English.
 If necessary, please have your paper edited by a colleague who is a native speaker before you submit it.
-A clear and concise language will help editors and reviewers concentrate on the scientific content of your paper and thus help in the peer review process.
+A clear and concise language will help editors and reviewers concentrate on the scientific content of your paper and thus help in the peer-review process.

 Examples of references:

-If there are more than four authors add the first three authors in listed followed by et al.
+If there are more than four authors add the first three authors listed followed by et al.

-Section in Book:
+The section in Book:

 Ellenhorn M, Schonwald S. Lead poisoning.
 In: Ellenhorn M, ed.
 Ellenhorn’s Medical Toxicology: Diagnosis and Treatment of Human Poisoning.
 2nd ed.
-New York, Williams and Wilkins, 2009:1564-79.
+New York, Williams, and Wilkins, 2009:1564-79.

 Morgan WKC, Seaton A. Occupational Lung Diseases.
 2nd ed.
 Philadelphia, WB Saunders Co, 2009.

 WHO.
 Occupational and community noise.
 2008, Available from www.who.int/mediacentre/factsheets/fs258/en (Accessed August 28, 2009).
-(10) Manuscript must be written by font of "Time New Roman" and font size of 9 pt.
+(10) Manuscript must be written by a font of "Time New Roman" and font size of 9 pt.
 Please download Manuscript Template and use it to prepare your manuscript.

 Personal communications and unpublished data including manuscripts submitted but not yet accepted for publication should not be used as a reference.
 Periodical titles should be abbreviated according to the Index Medicus.
 If the cited journal is not covered by Index Medicus, mention the complete name of the journal.
 Inclusive page numbers should be given for all references.
-Print surnames and initials of all authors when there are four or less.
-In the case of five or more authors, the names of the first three authors followed by et al, should be listed.
+Print surnames and initials of all authors when there are four or fewer.
+In the case of five or more authors, the names of the first three authors followed by et al should be listed.

 5- Publication Ethic